udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 <img src="media/asset-hierarchy.png" alt="Asset Hierarchy" style="width: 500px;"/>
 </p>

-The UDAP protocol itself does not specify any implementation details, however, to better describe the model Solidity is used to illustrate the components and their relationships.
+The UDAP asset protocol itself does not specify any implementation details, however, to better describe the model Solidity is used to illustrate the components and their relationships.
 We may use a more implementation-neutral interface description language to describe the component model in a later version of the protocol.

 ```
 contract Asset is ERC721 {